 I’m back home from a great trip with a good friend.
 As mentioned previously, he had sabbatical from work, and I used vacation time.
 We’ve been friends since we lived on the same street in high school.
 Our past trips include backpacking in Alaska and in the eastern Sierra in California.
+If you’re planning to go on a trekking trip, make sure to bring with you a waterfowl hunting backpack so that you can store your important items.
 For this trip, we decided to go further afield, and the Himalayas were somewhere we both were interested in.
 We planned on some time trekking in Bhutan and Nepal, and as somewhat of a country counter, I wanted to visit somewhere else, and given proximity, figured this would be as good of an opportunity as any to visit Bhutan.

 Away from cities, but not from many comforts of home